ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

 # VSCode Settings & Setup Guide for Students

-This guide provides a clear overview of my Visual Studio Code extensions and settings.
+This guide provides an overview of my Visual Studio Code extensions and settings.

 ## Extensions